nmasse-itix/threescale-cicd/support/awx/README.md

 - [Integrating Ansible with Jenkins in a CI/CD process](https://www.redhat.com/en/blog/integrating-ansible-jenkins-cicd-process)
 - [Take Ansible and Jenkins Integration to the next level: CI/CD with Ansible Tower](https://www.redhat.com/en/blog/take-ansible-and-jenkins-integration-next-level-cicd-ansible-tower)

+There is also a webinar showing this approach as a demo: [Take Ansible and Jenkins integration to the next level: CI/CD with Ansible Tower](https://www.redhat.com/en/events/webinar/take-ansible-and-jenkins-integration-next-level-cicd-ansible-tower).

 ## Setup

 Install the Tower CLI: